-Reasons: Studies are still on-going with the regard to the actual outcome of this particular item.
-Furthermore, although coexistence issues may be resolved through coordination, specific provisions would ensure protection in the absence of reaching an agreement through coordination efforts.

-Option 2

-1.1.5 is not needed;

-Reasons: The band 29.1-29.5 GHz is allocated co-primarily to GSO FSS and to non-GSO MSS feeder links, and hence, coordination in this case is on a first-come-first-served basis.
-The concern arises when GSO FSS is the first comer and also operates ESIM.
-When non-GSO MSS feeder links comes latter, resolves 1.1.7 requires the operational ESIM to comply to conditions in Annex 1 of the draft new Resolution.
-It will not be feasible for an ESIM to protect non-GSO MSS feeder links once it has been operational.
-Also, resolves 1.1.7 inadvertently is establishing priority to non-GSO MSS over GSO FSS.
-The Radio Regulations in force, together with resolves 1.1.1 of the draft new Resolution [A15] (WRC-19) provide enough assurance that ESIM would not cause interference to space station receivers of non-GSO MSS feeder links.

-1.1.6 ESIM shall not claim protection from non-GSO FSS systems operating in the frequency band 17.8-18.6 GHz in accordance with the Radio Regulations, including No. 22.5C;
+1.1.5 ESIM shall not claim protection from non-GSO FSS systems operating in the frequency band 17.8-18.6 GHz in accordance with the Radio Regulations, including No. 22.5C;

-1.1.7 ESIM shall not claim protection from BSS feeder link earth stations operating in the frequency band 17.7-18.4 GHz in accordance with the Radio Regulations and shall not affect their future development;
+1.1.6 ESIM shall not claim protection from BSS feeder link earth stations operating in the frequency band 17.7-18.4 GHz in accordance with the Radio Regulations and shall not affect their future development;

-1.2 with respect to terrestrial services in the 17.7-19.7 GHz and 27.5-29.5 GHz frequency bands ESIM shall comply with the following conditions:
+1.2 with respect to protection of terrestrial services in the 17.7-19.7 GHz and 27.5-29.5 GHz frequency bands ESIM shall comply with the following conditions:

 1.2.1 the receiving ESIM in the 17.7-19.7 GHz frequency band shall not claim protection from terrestrial services in the above-mentioned frequency band operating in accordance with the Radio Regulations and shall not affect the future development of these services;

+Note from Australia: In order to ensure efficient use and utilization of spectrum, Australia is of the view that “and shall not affect the future development of these services” is not necessary and should be deleted, given requirements in other parts of the Resolution (content to be discussed and agreed to at WRC-19).

-1.2.2 the transmitting aeronautical and maritime ESIM in the 27.5-29.5 GHz frequency band shall not cause unacceptable interference to terrestrial services in the above-mentioned frequency band operating in accordance with the Radio Regulations and shall not affect the future development of these services and Annex 2 applies;
+1.2.2 the transmitting aeronautical and maritime ESIM in the 27.5-29.5 GHz frequency band shall not cause unacceptable interference to terrestrial services in the above-mentioned frequency band operating in accordance with the Radio Regulations and shall comply with the provisions of Annex 2;

-1.2.2bis for the implementation of resolves 1.2.2 above, the notifying administration of the GSO FSS network with which aeronautical ESIM communicate shall send the Bureau the relevant Appendix 4 information related to the characteristics of the aeronautical ESIM.
+1.2.3 for the implementation of resolves 1.2.2 above, the notifying administration of the GSO FSS network with which aeronautical ESIM communicate shall send the Bureau the relevant Appendix 4 information related to the characteristics of the aeronautical ESIM.
 The Bureau shall examine the information with respect to its conformity with the pfd limits specified in Part 2 of Annex 2 on the Earth’s surface.
-Should the result of examination is unfavourable the BR shall return submission to the notifying administration of ESIM;
+Should the result of examination be unfavourable the BR shall return submission to the notifying administration of ESIM;

+Note from Australia: Australia considers the note below to be a good starting point for discussions at WRC-19.
+Australia considers that views of the BR should be sought on which characteristics need to be provided, noting the BR applies Rules of Procedure No. 21.16.
+Depending on the characteristics required, they could be listed in Appendix 4 or in an Annex to this Resolution.

 Note: Revision of Appendix 4 of the Radio Regulations is required accordingly for submission of aeronautical ESIM characteristics including maximum input power density to antenna, antenna radiation pattern, antenna mounted type (fuselage or tail), fuselage attenuation characteristics (Report ITU-R M.2221 or other attenuation characteristics), operating minimum altitude (if 0 m, no altitude limitation) and any other technical characteristics which are required to calculate pfd value at the Earth’s surface as well as techniques to comply with the required pfd value.